-A romantic Valentine’s Day menu plan from Chef Diane Brown
+A romantic Valentine’s Day dinner menu from Chef Diane Brown

-With the right partner beside you, cooking and preparing a romantic Valentine’s Day meal together is the ultimate turn on.
+With the right partner beside you, cooking and preparing a romantic Valentine’s Day dinner at home together is the ultimate turn on.
 Again, the language of preparing food is sumptuous: Sizzle, melt, percolate, coddle, fold, stir.
 Start the evening off right, booty-to-booty in the kitchen, stirring yummy-smelling goodies.

 Kick things up a notch, giving a shoulder rub to your partner as she valiantly chops, or slipping behind Chef Boy for a squeeze while he stirs an aromatic sauce.
 Now you’re really starting to cook up all sorts of erotic possibilities and a promise of an appetite that will be satisfied later.
 Just don’t forget about knives being sharp and stovetops being hot if you abandon yourself while dinner is simmering.

-Cupid’s night spent in the kitchen creates the most delectable language of love.
+Valentine’s night at home spent in the kitchen creates the most delectable language of love.
 Stir things up with a wild mushroom risotto, topped with sensual scallops, toast your amore with a Valentini, stirred, not shaken, and get wild with a seductive soufflé…stirring, whipping and folding, oh my!
 On this romantic Valentine’s Day, stir up a little passion in the kitchen.

 FREE APHRODISIAC NEWSLETTER